An Evaluation of the Work of Charles Surrett on Preservation

 To enlist this passage in support of ongoing accessibility is like me texting my wife, “Did you get the yard of mulch?”
 She says, “Yes; I brought it home in the trailer.”
 And I say, “No you didn’t get the mulch!
 Some of it surely dropped out of the trailer in transit!”
 Abraham is simply not talking about perfect copies.
 In fact, all the evidence we have suggests that no one has ever had perfect copies—and yet Abraham in heaven is still willing to say that the rich man’s brothers “have” Moses and the Prophets.

 Pulling the threads together

-In this piece I have tried to demonstrate that we are obligated to believe and obey both special and general revelation.
-Only special revelation is verbal revelation from God.
-It therefore brings a clarity and fullness that general revelation usually does not.
-But that doesn’t mean we are free to ignore God’s revealed truths in nature and history.
+In this piece I have tried to demonstrate that we are obligated to use knowledge from outside the Bible to help us interpret the Bible accurately and faithfully.
+Only Scripture is verbal revelation from God, of course.
+It therefore brings a clarity and fullness that our readings of providence (I think I feel safe in saying) never do.
+But that doesn’t mean we are free to ignore God’s providence in history.